ninamcunha/dark-souls-knowledge-graph/README.md

 ## 🔗 Deployment

-The graph is deployed in **Memgraph Cloud**, an online graph database platform.
+The graph is deployed in **Neo4j AuraDB**, a fully managed cloud graph database service.

-Memgraph was used for:
+Neo4j was used for:

+- **Storing** the structured knowledge graph extracted from the Dark Souls lore.
-- Designing and testing the graph schema.
+- **Managing** labeled nodes and typed relationships using the Cypher query language.
+- **Powering** real-time graph querying integrated into the Streamlit app.

+The graph was populated by:

+- Establishing a secure connection to the Neo4j AuraDB instance using the official Neo4j Python driver.
+- Uploading data from `nodes.csv` and `edges.csv`:
+  - Nodes are labeled `Entity` and contain an `id` property.
-- Populating the graph with nodes and relationships derived from the lore data.
+  - Relationships are created using the `source`, `target`, and `type` columns from the edge list.

-The graph structure is then exposed via an interactive **Streamlit** app, offering a user-friendly interface for exploration, visualization, and question-answering — without requiring knowledge of Cypher queries or database access.
+This setup enables seamless interaction between the Streamlit frontend and the graph backend, allowing users to explore, visualize, and query the knowledge graph without needing direct access to the database.

 ---